Deep Dive: Nor'easter Madness

 There were aspects of beauty in the storm's aftermath, but they were difficult to appreciate considering the damage that was done.

 The next day, I began to survey the damage more carefully.
-What I found was so disheartening that I had to stop: about a third of my mountain laurels looked like this.
-I felt as if someone had sucker-punched me.
+What I found was so disheartening that I had to stop—I felt as if someone had sucker-punched me.
+About a third of my mountain laurels looked like this:

 More Deep Dives